-Richard has been a participant in numerous festivals such as the Bard Music Festival of the Hamptons, Apple Hill Center for Chamber Music, the Cornell International Chamber Music Festival Mayfest, Skaneateles Festival, Garth Newel Music Festival in Warm Springs, VA, and the Klasik Keyifler Music Festival in Cappadocia, Turkey.
+Clarinetist Richard Faria pursues an active career as soloist, chamber musician, and educator.
+He has been a participant in numerous festivals such as the Bennington Chamber Music Conference, Bard Music Festival of the Hamptons, Apple Hill Center for Chamber Music, Skaneateles Festival, Garth Newel Music Festival, and Klasik Keyifler in Cappadocia, Turkey.
 His chamber music experience includes collaborations with such diverse groups as the Zephyros and Sylvan Wind Quintets, Atlantic, Tetraktys, and Arianna String Quartets, Composers Concordance, Guild Trio, Mother Mallard, and the Young Composer’s Collective in Seattle.
 He has performed in Weill Recital Hall, Carnegie Hall, Merkin Hall, The Kitchen, Miller Theater, Spivey Hall, the Smithsonian Institution, as well as at the American Academies in Rome and Berlin, Netherlands' De Lakenhal, and the Temple of Apollo in Turkey.

 As a founding member of the new music group Ensemble X, he recorded chamber music by Steven Stucky (In Shadow, In Light) and by Scottish composer Judith Weir (The Consolations of Scholarship), which Gramophone magazine praised as “powerful, streetwise, colourful.”
 The inaugural season featured Richard as soloist in John Adams clarinet concerto Gnarly Buttons.
 Other notable performances have been of Thomas Adès Catch, Op.
 4 and Life Story, Op.
 8, Magnus Lindberg Steamboat Bill, Jr. and American premieres of Anders Hillborg Tampere Raw and Matthias Ronnefeld Sextett, Op.
 2.